London lobsters: Roundway Down

+The Battle of Cheriton

 At the Battle of Cheriton on 29 March 1644 the unit attacked a royalist regiment of infantry under Sir Henry Bard.
 Bard's unit had advanced towards the Parliamentary cavalry, but had moved too fast and were no longer in formation with the rest of the Royalist infantry.
 The Lobsters saw this and Haselrig led 300 of them against Bard's regiment.
 The royalist regiment was completely destroyed, with all the infantry either killed or taken prisoner.
 Parliament eventually won the battle.

-Standard
+Standard or cornet

-The standard, or flag, carried by the regiment is described as an anchor descending from the clouds on a green field, with the motto 'Only in Heaven'.
+One of the cavalry standards, known in the 17th century as cornets, carried by the regiment is described as an anchor descending from the clouds on a green field, with the motto 'Only in Heaven'.
+This particular cornet belonged to Haselrig's own troop.